zhanghongzhi1234/DataAnalysisAgent/README.md

 # Rquirement
-1. Time Series Data extract and save function: Design time series data structure for wind farm, save to time series database and processing
+1. Collect Wind farm data from PMSAgnet, the data is time series based.
+Design the time series data structure for them, save to time series database and processing, provide statistic API for FrontEnd.
 2. Wind farm location design function: given an area and wind farm types, **modelling** and design your own **algorithm** to choose best location for these wind farms.

 # Analysis & Design
-1. Time Series Data extract and save function:
+1. Time Series Data Collect function:
     + Read the wind farm real-time data from PMSAgent and save to **Time Series Database**.
     + Provide interface to FrontEnd **BI** for statistic.
     + We use **OpenTsDB** in before, now change to **ElasticSearch**, because ES is better than opentsdb in terms of statistics.
     + Data structure is datapointname + value + timestamp.
     + Function inlclude statistic by hour, day, month and year
 2. Rollup function:
-If each wind farm create an index in ElasticSearch, take 30 wind farm for example, each wind farm 30 datapoint, collect data each second, there will be 30*200*3600*24=518400000 data, around 500 million per day.
+If each wind farm create an index in ElasticSearch, take 30 wind farm for example, each wind farm 30 datapoint, collect data each second, there will be 30*200*3600*24=518400000 data, around 500 million records per day.
 So much design rollup function.
 3. Wind farm location design function:
     + There are 2 types of wind farm: 2MW and 3MW, their minimum spacing in X and Y is different
     + Use 50 * 50 meters grid in model, each grid contain only 1 wind fram